US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 One big hole that has been going on for decades is Medicare:

 * Once you're old enough to be on it, you can't get regular health insurance to pay for the portion of your medical work (often all or the bulk of the cost) that Medicare pays for.
 Regular health plans turn into cover-the-difference supplements.
 You must sign up for Medicare or pay the charges yourself.
-(And if you don't
+(And if you don't have the government imposing price levels or the insurance companies negotiating deep discounts you get to pay the drastically inflated "regular price" that makes up for their discounts.)

+* But if you DO sign up for Medicare, what do you get for an ID?
+Your SOCIAL SECURITY NUMBER with a single letter appended after it.
+They won't provide any alternative (though they have "been thinking about it" for years).
+You have to give this to ALL your medical providers.
+Get a prescription or an immunization at a pharmacy, hand in your Medicare ID.
+Go to a doctor, hand in your Medicare ID.
+Get a lab test, hand in your Medicare ID.
+Go to a specialist, hand in your Medicare ID.

+Dozens, or even hundreds, of medical billing paperwork operations, with unknown numbers of clerks doing data entry (often offshore) and unknown competency of IT people configuring their databases, get your name and SS#.
+Some have even been CAUGHT selling them.
+Oops!

 Re: (Score:2)